-We strongly encourage abstracts that deal with rural policing but we, of course, welcome all contributions that involve policing in one form or another.
+We strongly encourage abstracts that deal with police-public interactions but we, of course, welcome all contributions that involve policing in one form or another.
 To reiterate: this conference is a joint venue for academics and professionals to share their research and experience involving policing; learn from one another; and engage with the public.

-- The conference will be held Wednesday, February 21 in the Miðborg house of the University of Akureyri.
-The conference runs from 9:00 to 17:00.
+- The conference will be held Wednesday, February 20 in the Miðborg house of the University of Akureyri, specifically in rooms N101 and N102.
+The conference runs from 9.00 to 17.00.

-- Each presentation is allotted 30 minutes, 20 minutes for the actual presentation and 10 minutes for the subsequent questions and answers session.
-Abstracts (maximum 250 words) should be submitted via email (email@example.com) no later than February 1.
+- Presenters are allotted 25 minutes for the actual presentation and subsequent questions and answers.
+Abstracts (maximum 250 words) should be submitted via e-mail email@example.com no later than February 1.
 Abstracts should include a title, short description, methods, main results and/or arguments.
 Include information about academic position, profession, and (if there are more than one contributors) the order of the authors.

 - The conference registration fee is €40 per person and the program, coffee and refreshments are included (pay on the spot when registering).
-University students attend the conference free of charge.
+The registration fee is waived for presenters.
+University students attend free of charge.
 Conference attendees pay for their own travel and accommodation.

-- The airline Air Iceland Connect flies from Reykjavík to Akureyri (see www.airicelandconnect.is).
+- The airline Air Iceland Connect flies from Reykjavík to Akureyri, see www.airicelandconnect.com